Houston and Southeast Texas

 Double Lake Recreation Area

-Originally built by the CCC in 1937 as well.
-This area includes developed campsites, restrooms with showers along with access to the LSHT.
-Also find a lodge along with 21 miles of mountain biking trails that circle Double Lake.
+The CCC originally built it in 1937.
+This area includes developed campsites, restrooms with showers, and access to the LSHT.
+You can also find a lodge and 21 miles of mountain biking trails that circle Double Lake.

 From Hwy.
-59 in Cleveland, take FM 2025 north 17 mi., turn right at Double Lake.
+59 in Cleveland, take FM 2025 north for 17 miles and turn right at Double Lake.
 Each campsite requires a nightly fee.

 Cagle Recreation Area

-It offers a developed campground though not accessible from the Lone Star Hiking Trail.
+It offers a developed campground, though inaccessible from the Lone Star Hiking Trail.
 Find full-service hook-ups along with restrooms including showers.

 Located at FM 1375 West, New Waverly, TX.
 Each campsite requires a nightly fee.

 Primitive camping is allowed in the Sam Houston National Forest as long as campsites are 200 feet from the trail and water sources.
-Though camping is limited to the developed recreation areas during the fall deer season when hunting is permitted in the forest.
+Camping is limited to the developed recreation areas during the fall deer season when hunting is permitted in the forest.

 Cave Tours across Texas